jpshrader/github-api-workflows/README.md

 #### List Unprotected Branches

-The `list_unprotected_branches` iterates over every branch in a given repo and prints a list of branches that do not have [protection rules](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches)
+The `list_unprotected_branches` instruction iterates over every branch in a given repo and prints a list of branches that do not have [protection rules](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches)

 Examples:
 ```